 - Installing plenty of lighting throughout the building to facilitate maintenance of clean, sanitary environment

-In PART TWO of this article series, coming in our July eNews, we’ll be sharing our interview with Randy Huffman, Chief Food Safety and Sustainability Officer at Maple Leaf Foods.
+PART TWO of this article series, coming soon in eNews, we’ll be sharing our interview with Randy Huffman, Chief Food Safety and Sustainability Officer at Maple Leaf Foods.
 Randy and his team are leading the way when it comes to outstanding facility design.
 In this interview, Randy will share details on the impressive best practices employed at Maple Leaf Foods to keep pathogens out of their food manufacturing process.

 Our Community Coordinator, Stanley Rutledge, recently visited the Maple Leaf Foods manufacturing facility in Ontario, Canada, and was absolutely blown away as he toured one of THE most sanitary, food-safe plants that likely exist today.

 Thanks for helping us spread the food safety word!